I am passionate about missing persons cases due to a personal family experience of having someone go missing in my family.

 Jennifer Lee Martin was 11 years old when she went missing on June 28, 1987.
-She went missing from Reno, Nevada and her case is classified as a Non-Family abduction.
+She went missing from Reno, Nevada, and her case is classified as a non-family abduction.
 She was 4’6'' and around 49 pounds when she went missing.
-She has brown hair, blue eyes, a star-shaped scar on the inside of her upper right arm, white bumps on her back, a coffee stain-type birthmark on her right hip and two small scars under her chin.
-She also has her ears pierced and facial freckles.
+She has brown hair, blue eyes, a star-shaped scar on the inside of her upper right arm, white bumps on her back, a coffee stain–type birthmark on her right hip and two small scars under her chin.
+She also has facial freckles and pierced ears.

-Jennifer was last seen wearing a gray-purple sweatshirt dress and was barefoot.
+Jennifer was last seen wearing a gray-purple sweatshirt dress, and she was barefoot.

 On June 28, 1987, Jennifer Martin walked to the 7/11 store on Lemmon Valley Drive, just about five minutes from her home.
-She bought some candy and soda and headed back to her home on Surge Street but never arrived.
-She had made this trip many times before without incident, so what was different this time?
+She had walked down to this 7/11 store many times before, sometimes up to three times a day.
+This time, she bought some candy and soda and headed back to her home on Surge Street but never arrived.
+She had made this trip so often before without incident, so what was different this time?

 She was known to be a very independent child who was able to assert herself around adults.
 She never would have gone willingly with a stranger and had no history of running away.
-She was fearful of strangers but wasn't shy to confront adults.
-She was a smart child who was always aware of her surrounding and took her safety very seriously.
+She was fearful of strangers but wasn't shy about confronting adults.
+She was a smart child who was always aware of her surroundings and took her safety very seriously.

 After about 20 minutes had gone by and Jennifer hadn't arrived home, her older brother Charles got worried and went looking for her.
 He went to the 7/11 to look around but found nothing and had to head back home.
 The clerk at the 7/11 saw Jennifer leave the store and take a left heading back down the street to her home.
 Nobody saw her again after that.